 UK Lesbian and Gay Immigration Group

-The NASUWT is involved in a number of Pride events this year.
+Because discrimination remains a reality for many people living with HIV, World AIDS Day is a timely reminder that there is still a desperate need to raise HIV and AIDS awareness, fight prejudice and improve education for all.
+NASUWT is involved in a number of Pride events this year.
 Pride marches and parades celebrate LGBT culture.
-Most Pride events occur annually and many take place around June to commemorate the Stonewall riots, a pivotal moment in the modern LGBT rights movement.
-The NASUWT sponsors London and Black Pride and has a presence at the larger Pride events.
-Below are the Pride events that are taking place in 2013.
+Most Pride events occur annually and many take place around the summer months to commemorate the Stonewall riots, a pivotal moment in the modern LGBT rights movement.

 Education For All